ColorlabMD/DPX_Metadata_Editor/README.md

 The following fields are calculated and increment when edited: frame position, timecode, keycode

 Keycode generation can be done using perf or frame counting.
 The dpx standard says offset in perfs but many users use frames.
-Kodak further complicated the issue as new 65mm film has 120 perfs per count and the dpx standard is only 2 digits (ascii characters).
+Kodak further complicated the issue with 65mm film has 120 perfs per count and the dpx standard is only 2 digits (ascii characters).
 Keycode format - 	mfg and gauge code - 1st digit manufacturer 0-orwo 1-agfa 2-kodak 3-fuji 2nd digit film gauge 0-35mm 1-16mm 2-65mm
 			Film type - emulsion code
 			prefix - 6digits